Woodchopping: New Zealand

-New Zealand is a leading country in the sport of woodchopping, having had the world's top two competitors; Jason Wynyard, and David Bolstad who died in November 2011.
-Competitions are generally held at A & P shows, but there are also shows dedicated to wood chopping.
+New Zealand is a leading country in the sport of woodchopping, having had the world's top two competitors, Jason Wynyard and David Bolstad, who between them won 19 of the 21 Stihl Timbersport Series titles between 1997 and 2017.
+Competitions are generally held at A & P shows, but there are also shows dedicated to woodchopping.

 United Kingdom

 Organisations arranging woodchopping competitions in the United Kingdom include British Lumberjack Sports Association (BLSA) and UK Loggers (UKL).
 Teams included the Cumbria Axemen, who appeared at the Westmorland County Show from 1999 to 2021 before disbanding.